kinglaine/portfolio/README.md

 # Portfolio
-This repo tracks changes from my Web-portfolio
+This repo tracks changes for my Web-portfolio